 The Junior League of Houston is a member of Early Matters, a broad-based coalition of business, civic, education, philanthropic and nonprofit organizations and volunteers, working together to raise awareness about the importance of high quality early education and to make a strong case for increased investment in this critical, high return on investment area.
 Early Matters envisions a greater Houston region where young children are a part of supportive and nurturing families and are able to participate in high quality early education, knowing that intentional early investments significantly improve kindergarten readiness, third grade reading mastery, high school graduation rates, post high school education/credentialing and workforce readiness.
-The complete list of members is available at www.houston.org/earlymatters.
+The complete list of members is available at http://earlymattershouston.org.

+IMPACT (Impacting Maternal and Prenatal Care Together)

+Impacting Maternal and Prenatal Care Together brings together the leadership and expertise of community-wide stakeholders to improve maternity care, interconception care, and birth outcomes in the Greater Houston Area by engaging in efforts to share ideas, build consensus, and achieve a unified commitment to sustainable solutions.

+Members of the IMPACT Collaborative are individuals, groups, or organizations, like the Junior of Houston, that are interested in improving birth outcomes in Harris County.
+Collaborative membership is comprised of representatives from many sectors including: health care systems, health plans, community health centers, nonprofit agencies and programs, government, academia and faith-based organizations.

 Nonprofit Leadership Collaborative

 The Junior League of Houston, Inc. is a founding partner of the Nonprofit Leadership Collaborative (NLC).
 NLC was formed in 1999 as a cooperative venture committed to the development of community leadership.
 NLC offers an annual thought-provoking symposium featuring a nationally recognized speaker in a format designed to stimulate dialogue among local corporate, nonprofit and community leaders.